ful1e5/TheActionDev/README.md

 ### Article Body Basics

+- Use [YAML](https://yaml.org/) to write and format posts front-matter.
-- Use [Markdown](https://guides.github.com/features/mastering-markdown/) to write and format posts.
+- Use [Markdown](https://guides.github.com/features/mastering-markdown/) to write and format posts body.
 - You can use [Liquid tags](https://docs.dev.to/frontend/liquid-tags/) to add rich content such as Tweets, YouTube videos, etc.

 ### Example